infi-nl/coding-dojo-neo4j-graph-database/README.md

 ### 3. Reviewer recommendations: similar movie ratings

 Find out which reviewer gives the most similar movie ratings to you.
 Please return the first 10 results for this one too.
-You don't have to take the count of reviewed movies into account.
+Save this query somewhere for later

-Tip: save this query somewhere for later
+If you want to give some weight to the count of reviewed movies you could roll your own averaging function using `sum()` and `count()`.
+Otherwise, just use `avg()`

 ### 4. Reviewer recommendations: similar age